Visit Andalucia Logo

 Palacio de los Leones

-In the Palacio de los Leones, Nasrid art achieved its greatest degree of magnificence.
 The beauty of this palace shows incomparable sensibility and harmony.
 Light, water, colours and exquisite decoration turn this palace into a pleasure for the senses.
 The abstract and geometric decoration allow a more naturalistic style to dominate, a result of Christian influence, the friendship between Mohammed V and the Christian king Pedro I (The Cruel).

 The Palace of the Lions comprises a central patio, the Court of Lions, surrounded by several galleries with columns forming a cloister.
-From the central patio you may access the different halls: the Sala de los Mocárabes (Hall of the Mozarabes) to the west, the Sala de los Reyes (Hall of the Kings) to the east, the Sala de Dos Hermanas (Hall of the Two Sisters), the Sala de los Ajimeces (Hall of the Ajimeces) and Mirador de Daraxa (Daraxa's Mirador) to the north and the Sala de los Abencerrajes (Hall of the Abencerrajes) and the Harén (Harem) to the south.
+From the central patio, you may access the different halls: the Sala de los Mocárabes (Hall of the Mozarabes) to the west, the Sala de los Reyes (Hall of the Kings) to the east, the Sala de Dos Hermanas (Hall of the Two Sisters), the Sala de los Ajimeces (Hall of the Ajimeces) and Mirador de Daraxa (Daraxa's Mirador) to the north and the Sala de los Abencerrajes (Hall of the Abencerrajes) and the Harén (Harem) to the south.

 The Court of Lions